 How to manage your parents and their views on university and jobs

-Chances are your parents will worry about your future and whether you are making the right choices.
-If you understand what is stressing them, it will be much easier for you to reassure them and win them over to your way of thinking.
+If your parents don't agree with your choice of career, apprenticeship or university degree, it may feel like they don't support you.
+However, it could just be concern about whether you're making the right decision, and if you understand what is stressing them, it will be much easier to reassure them and win them over to your way of thinking.
 Bear in mind that they are likely to be heavily influenced by their own experiences.

 Things your parents are likely to be worried about: